venturefund-archive/atix-labs-circles-of-angels/code_of_conduct.md

   * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
   * Inappropriate photography or recording.
   * Inappropriate physical contact.
 You should have someone's consent before touching them.
   * Unwelcome sexual attention.
-This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
+This includes sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
-  * Deliberate intimidation, stalking or following (online or in person).
+  * Deliberate intimidation, stalking or following (online or in-person).
   * Advocating for, or encouraging, any of the above behavior.
   * Sustained disruption of community events, including talks and presentations.